First winter storm of many forces water rescues, knocks out power and creates dangerous travel conditions

 New storms will arrive every few days until the jet stream shifts — something that might not happen until the second half of February.

 The next storm will take less than 72 hours to go from coast to coast.
-It will push into the West Coast Thursday night, track through the northern Rockies and northern Plains Friday before strengthening Saturday.
+It pushed into the West Coast Thursday night, and will track through the northern Rockies and northern Plains Friday before strengthening Saturday.

+Central and Northern California saw up to three inches of rain over 24 hours as of late Thursday, with flood watches in place north of the San Francisco Bay area until Friday afternoon.

+The storm has prompted wind alerts for around 30 million people across the West through Friday morning, where gusts to 55 mph are possible.
+Gusts to this level could blow down tree limbs and cause scattered power outages.

 The storm’s exact timing, type and amount of precipitation could shift, but another bout of disruptive icing is possible for the Midwest and Northeast.
 Some areas will only have a little over 24 hours between when impacts from the first storm end and troubles from the second one begin.